Law Clerk Program

 Clerking with the Chief Justice of the Court Martial Appeal Court of Canada [CMACC] provides those with a particular interest in Criminal Law and/or Military Law with a unique experience.
 The CMACC hears appeals from courts martial, which are military courts established under the National Defence Act.
 In this capacity, the CMACC essentially performs the function of a provincial superior court of appellate jurisdiction, in relation to criminal and military law.
 A clerkship at the CMACC provides a behind the scenes look at how an appellate court operates, while offering a wide and diversified view of the Canadian military justice system and its foundations.

 As a law clerk, you will be involved from the moment a party files a proceeding in the Registry, until a decision is ultimately rendered.
-Working closely with the Chief Justice of the CMACC, a law clerk is called upon to perform the following tasks: (1) conducting initial research on issues under appeal; (2) preparing pre-hearing bench memos; (3) conducting post-hearing research as requested; (4) editing judgments/orders; and (5) editing the translated version of the judgment/order.
-Regular discussions are held with the Chief Justice and Judges of the Court on various legal issues that arise in the cases to which you are assigned.
+Working closely with the Chief Justice of the CMACC, a law clerk is called upon to perform the following tasks: (1) conducting initial research on issues before the CMACC; (2) preparing pre-hearing bench memos; (3) conducting post-hearing research as requested; (4) editing judgments/orders; and (5) editing the translated version of the judgment/order.
+Regular discussions are held with the Chief Justice and Judges of the CMACC on various legal issues that arise in the cases to which you are assigned.

 In addition to the work related to appeals and motions before the CMACC, the law clerk may also be asked to assist with papers and/or speeches given by the Chief Justice at conferences or address other legal issues which arise in relation to the administration of the CMACC.